Thimphu: Health care

 The Institute of Traditional Medicine was set up in 1979 with assistance from World Health Organization (WHO) to develop and popularise Bhutanese herbal medicine, which has been used by the rural people in Bhutan for many centuries.
 The institute is located on a hill promontory above the Thimpu town.
 It is a semi-wooden structure built colourfully like a "Manor House".
 Traditionally, Bhutanese medicine has been influenced by traditional Tibetan medicine and also some aspects of Indian medicine, particularly the "Three Humors of bile, wind and phlegm" that "dictates the state of our physical and spiritual health."
 The institute is staffed by scientists who claim that they have now developed a "mixture of five herbs that could possess spermogenitic powers" (a kind of a herbal viagra), which is under testing before development and marketing on a commercial basis.
 The main herb used is stated to be Cordyceps sinensis (caterpillar fungus), whose productive buds are available in the hills of Bhutan.

 Lama Shenphen Zangpo

 Lama Shenphen is a monk, author and social worker in Thimphu, who has worked with troubled youth since 1998.
 He was born in Swansea, United Kingdom, but spent more than 28 years practicing and studying Buddhism in Taiwan and Japan.
 He also teaches meditation and organizes drug outreach programs from the popular Ambient Cafe, on Norzin Lam, the main street of Thimphu.

 In 2015, lama Shephen was awarded the National order of merit, Gold, by His Majesty the King in recognition for his contribution in mentoring Bhutanese youth.

 Culture

 Weaving - particular heritage of women in Bhutan.

-The culture of Bhutan is fully reflected in the capital city with respect to literature, religion, customs, and national dress code, the monastic practices, music, dance, literature and in the media.
+The culture of Bhutan is fully reflected in the capital city with respect to literature, religion, customs, and national dress code, the monastic practices, music, dance and in the media.
 Modernity has been blended without sacrificing on the traditional Buddhist ethos.